RubixML/ML/docs/transformers/tf-idf-transformer.md

 <span style="float:right;"><a href="https://github.com/RubixML/ML/blob/master/src/Transformers/TfIdfTransformer.php">[source]</a></span>

 # TF-IDF Transformer
 *Term Frequency - Inverse Document Frequency* is a measurement of how important a word is to a document.
-The TF-IDF value increases proportionally (linearly) with the number of times a word appears in a document (*TF*) and is offset by the frequency of the word in the corpus (*IDF*).
+The TF-IDF value increases with the number of times a word appears in a document (*TF*) and is offset by the frequency of the word in the corpus (*IDF*).

 !!! note
     TF-IDF Transformer assumes that its inputs are token frequency vectors such as those created by [Word Count Vectorizer](word-count-vectorizer.md).